4teamwork/ftw.contacts/README.rst

 ftw.simplelayout integration
 ----------------------------

-This is an addon for `ftw.simplelayout <http://github.com/4teamwork/ftw.simplelayout>`_.
+This is an addon for `ftw.simplelayout`_.
 Please make sure you already installed ``ftw.simplelayout`` on your plone site before installing this addon.

 Add the simplelayout extra to your egg: